Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/README.md

 CREATE OR REPLACE STAGE FILES ENCRYPTION = (TYPE = 'SNOWFLAKE_SSE');
 ```

 SPCS uses `spec files` to configure services.
-The configuration spec files are in [this repo](https://github.com/Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs).
+The configuration spec files are in [the specs folder in this repository](https://github.com/Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/tree/main/specs).

 Download the spec files, then edit them to specify an image repository.
 To configure your own instance, add your deployment's image repository instead of the sample repository.